 - Article 6 of the 1957 Convention provides that states can refuse an extradition request for one of their own nationals, and many applications failed under the Convention.
 The EAW framework abolished the “own nationals” exception based on the concept of EU citizenship.

 Europol supports the law enforcement agencies of Member States by providing a forum within which Member States can cooperate and share information.
 It does not have executive or coercive powers to conduct investigations or make arrests, but rather offers support by gathering, analysing and sharing information, and coordinating operations.
-It proved extremely effective in tracking down the perpetrators of the Brussels and Paris attacks, and the Government has said the UK uses Europol more than almost any other country.
+The current Director, Rob Wainwright, is a UK national and has been in that role since 2009, having previously led a career as an intelligence analyst with MI5.
+Europol proved extremely effective in tracking down the perpetrators of the Brussels and Paris attacks, and the Government has said the UK uses Europol more than almost any other country.
 The National Crime Agency (NCA) and the Metropolitan Police Service (MET) identified membership of Europol, or an alternative agreement, as their most important priority among all the Justice and Home Affairs measures that the UK would be poised to leave behind following Brexit.

 The NCA takes the view that even operational cooperation would be insufficient to meet the UK’s needs, primarily because even with such an agreement in place the UK would lose access to the European Information System (EIS), which pools information on suspected and convicted criminals and terrorists across the EU, and to which the UK is the second largest contributor in Europe.
 This would result in all NCA inquires having to be made on a law enforcement to law enforcement basis through liaison – an extremely inefficient and cumbersome process when compared to the direct access to the EIS database currently enjoyed.
 Another depressing feature of cooperation agreements with Europol is the length of time taken to negotiate them – typically five years and increasing towards twelve years when dealing with the exchange of data.
 It would be hoped that for a former Member State, with procedures currently aligned to Europol, that time could be cut down, but nothing is certain in this respect and the experience of Denmark, which also opted out of post-Lisbon legislation, has not been positive, with no agreement envisaged for the foreseeable future.

-The Government’s positon is that considering its prospective starting point as a former EU member with a relationship built up with Europol over years, then “it is very right, and very possible, for us to have a bespoke solution.”
+The Government’s position is that considering its prospective starting point as a former EU member with a relationship built up with Europol over years, then “it is very right, and very possible, for us to have a bespoke solution.”
 There are, however, no blueprints for such a negotiation and policing and security is an area of anxiety for every Member State when interacting with any other country.
 At a minimum, the UK would have to make sure its data protection standards were equivalent to those of the EU, a requirement enshrined in the EU Charter of Fundamental Rights and thus not easily negotiated away.
+Moreover, after Brexit the UK will relinquish its membership of the Europol Management Board and thus not be a position to influence the strategic or policy objectives of the agency.

 Eurojust works to improve coordination between national authorities to increase the effectiveness of their investigations and prosecutions.
-Its most effective tool has been the use of a Joint Investigation Team (JIT), which is an agreement between competent authorities – both judicial (judges, prosecutors, investigative judges) and law enforcement – in two or more Member States in order to carry out a criminal investigation.
+The UK has played a pivotal role in the agency’s development, and two former Presidents have been British – Mike Kennedy became the first President of Eurojust and held the position from 2002 to 2007, and Aled Williams held the position from 2010 to 2012.
+The agency’s most effective tool has been the use of the Joint Investigation Team (JIT), which is an agreement between competent authorities – both judicial (judges, prosecutors, investigative judges) and law enforcement – in two or more Member States in order to carry out a criminal investigation.
 The CPS and the NCA are heavy users of Eurojust and the UK currently participates in 31 JITs, making it one of the top users of the facility.
 Member States have created JITs for investigations into organised crime groups committing crimes in several jurisdictions, which allows for incremental prosecution of various cells of the group operating in different Member States.
-Alison Saunders, the DPP, has highlighted a core benefit of Eurojust as its facilitation of multilateral rather than bilateral interaction among Member States.
+Alison Saunders, the DPP, has highlighted a core benefit of Eurojust as being its facilitation of multilateral rather than bilateral interaction among Member States.
 This means that decisions regarding evidential issues, and where the centre of gravity for an investigation should be, are made in real-time.

 European Investigation Order